 We run a successful advanced access appointment system which is monitored and adjusted to ensure availability for patients at busy times.

-The rest of the week we have appointments available throughout the day starting at 8.30am with the last ones scheduled at 5.30pm.
-You may see any of the doctors.
+We have GP appointments available throughout the day starting at 8.30am with the last ones scheduled at around 5.30pm.

 Urgent problems will be dealt with on the same day but not necessarily by your usual doctor.